10 Steps to Making Money with a Gaming Blog

 Microsoft and Oblivion have shown the world that gamers will actually buy discreet bits of additional content for their favorite games.
 Designing a method that allows a game to create a constant stream of revenue is ingenious, and now that the groundwork has been laid for us all we need to do to take advantage of this lucrative business opportunity is jump on the bandwagon.
 So then the question is not how do we set up a system that continually milks our fans, but rather what exactly do we use to separate them from their money; what content can we sell and to whom?

 Any mildly proactive person can see that things like weapons, armor, and other gear can be sold to players for additional fees.
-This is exactly what has happened in the game Oblivion. → Read the rest
+This is exactly what has happened in the game Oblivion.
+But this kind of rigid thinking will not allow us to maximize profits.
+We need to push the envelope to capitalize on all market segments. → You lost me.

 Video games are an exciting new medium, primarily because of the potential for huge profits.
 These profits won’t just fall into our laps, though.
 Video games are unlike other media, and as such we cannot rely on the same tired marketing tactics.
 An annoying tagline like “can you hear me now?” may work on TV, but that’s because TV viewers are morons.
 The gamer is slightly more clever and we must treat him as such.
 Because most marketing is aimed at stupid people, most ad agencies will not have the know how to target a gaming audience.
 This guide, specifically tailored to the advertising needs of the video game advert, will lead you step by step to your ultimate goal: Take money from the ignorant.